tinsir888/study-notes-mkdocs/docs/audatalogi/24SDataMining/13SequenceSeg.md

 Long shingles can be easily compressed by hashing.
 Documents are compared through the hash values.
 Finally each document is a binary vector in the space of $k$-shingle in which a shingle is a dimension.

-{% note warning flat %}
+!!! warning

     We assume that documents have a large number of common shingles if they are similar.
 However, $k$ is a critical choice to compare documents.
 A small $k$ leads to a large number of similar documents.
 As rule of thumb $k=5,10$ is a reasonable choice for short/large documents.

-{% endnote %}

 Shingling doesn't solve the problem of a large number of similarity computation.